Microsoft 365 Authentication in Prowler¶

 - Service Principal Application (Recommended)

-- Service Principal Application with Microsoft User Credentials
+- Service Principal with User Credentials (Being deprecated)

 - Interactive browser authentication